wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-and-receive-sms-messages-with-node-js-and-express-dr.md

 We will first send an SMS with Node.js and the old [SMS API](https://developer.nexmo.com/messaging/sms/overview) and then rewrite that code to use the new [Vonage Messages API](https://developer.nexmo.com/messages/overview) to send the same SMS.

 We'll then build a Webhook that can receive SMS messages using Express.
-We'll focus in this article on sending and receiving SMS messages, but if you want to send and receive messages with Facebook Messenger, Viber or Whatsapp, you can do that as well with the [Messages API](https://developer.nexmo.com/messages/overview).
+We'll focus in this article on sending and receiving SMS messages, but if you want to send and receive messages with Facebook Messenger, Viber or WhatsApp, you can do that as well with the [Messages API](https://developer.nexmo.com/messages/overview).

 You can extend the application we're building here to reply to incoming SMS messages as well, or to include more complex, interactive elements and give you a head start building autoresponders for your SMS needs.

-The code for this tutorial can be found on [GitxHub](https://github.com/nexmo-community/nexmo-sms-autoresponder-node/) & [Glitch](https://glitch.com/edit/#!/nexmo-sms-autoresponder?path=README.md:1:0).
+The code for this tutorial can be found on [GitHub](https://github.com/nexmo-community/nexmo-sms-autoresponder-node/) & [Glitch](https://glitch.com/edit/#!/vonage-sms-autoresponder).

 ## Prerequisites